jaimitoes/ComfyUI-LTX2-TRAINER/README.md

 **Troubleshootings**:

-* You must to Run in Xformers or Flash attention 3.
+* You must to Run in Xformers or Flash attention 3 depending if you are using Blackwell or Ada (Xformers for ada is provided in the package [pytorch 2.10 cu130 compatible].
+Find your compatible wheel if you want to use flash attention 3 for Blackwell depending of your environment).

 * Be sure to make a restart after creating you JSON caption (Clear Vram because transcribe nodes does not free the vram memory).